Silver City, Idaho

-Silver City is a privately owned historical town site in northwestern Owyhee County, Idaho, United States, that is listed on the National Register of Historic Places (NRHP).
+Silver City is a ghost town in northwestern Owyhee County, Idaho, United States, that is listed on the National Register of Historic Places (NRHP).
 At its height in the 1880s, it was a gold and silver mining town with a population of around 2,500 and approximately 75 businesses.

 Description

 Silver City served as county seat of Owyhee County from 1867 to 1934.
 Today, the town has about 70 standing buildings, all of which are privately owned.
 Many of the owners are third- or fourth-generation descendants of the original miners.
 There are a handful of small businesses, but no gas or service stations.
 The property is now owned by the federal government, overseen by the Bureau of Land Management.